Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 the right hand, turning the follower from step 6 thru 8 with plenty of energy so she can do a double spin.
 Make sure to draw a halo around her head twice.

+#### Basket whip with arm escape

+Start from an [open] or [parallel] position.
+Everything is the same as a [basket whip] up to 4.
+Don't let your right hand go of the follower's left hand for the entire pattern.
+On 5 let go of your left hand.
+You should be standing perpendicular to the follower, looking at 9 o'clock while she looks at 6 o'clock.
+Your right arm should be extended across the followers back, with your hand pressed directly under the follower's armpit-to-shoulder-blade fleshy part.
+Your right hand should rotate 45 degrees in a counter-clockwise, pronating motion around the follower's right shoulder-blade-armpit section.
+In other words, your hand must not be at her waist level or her neck level.
+This rotation will encourage the follower to duck slightly.
+If the follower does not know to duck, release the right hand and gracefully toss it from 9 o'clock to 12 o'clock before putting it by your waist.
+She should have escaped by 6.
+You may choose to skip the footwork after you reach 5.
+On 7&8 you are still perpendicular to the follower, looking at 9 o'clock.
+The follower should move toward 12 o'clock while facing 6 o'clock the entire time and then anchor.
+You should end in an [goofy], perpendicular handshake.

 #### Car-wash whip

 It requires a [goofy] hold or a [parallel] hold.
 Be in a [goofy] hold by step 4.